BMSVieira/moovie.js/README.md

 ◼️ Features:
 -
 - 🔧 Fully Customizable
-- 💎 Built-in Caption Offset Adjust
+- 💎 Built-in Caption Offset Adjust on the fly
 - 💪 No Dependencies, built with VanillaJS
 - 🌎 Tested in All Modern Browsers
 - 💻 Responsive